-Figure 4a/4b.
-The distribution of voiceless and (de-)voiced fricatives along voicing proportion continuum (10 % bin) in word-final position (Figure 4a) and in non-word-final position (Figure 4b).
+Figure 4 The distribution of voiceless and (de-)voiced fricatives along voicing proportion continuum (10% bin) in wordfinal position (a) and in non-word-final position (b).
 Shaded bars represent underlyingly voiced tokens; white bars represent underlyingly voiceless tokens.
 The lighter gray represents the overlap between the two categories.

-Figure 5a.
-A representative token of word-final voiceless fricatives (/fas/).
-The frication interval is indicated by a box with a broken line.

-Figure 5b.
-A representative token of word-final "devoiced" fricatives (/faz/).
+Figure 5 (a) A representative token of word-final voiceless fricatives (/fas/).
+The frication interval is indicated by a box with a broken line. (b) A representative token of word-final "devoiced" fricatives (/faz/).
 The frication interval is indicated by a box with a broken line.